 Fuzzy Grouping Transformation in SSIS Example

-In this example, we are going to show you how to configure Fuzzy Grouping Transformation in SQL Server Integration Services to correct the wrongly typed words (Typo mistakes)
+In this example, we are going to show you how to configure Fuzzy Grouping Transformation in SSIS to correct the wrongly typed words (Typo mistakes)

 Data we are going to use for this SSIS Fuzzy Grouping Transformation is: